Abhishek022001/byte-lang/README.md

 ## Byte Lang currently supports only ARM64 on macOS.
 Support for x86 and other architectures will be implemented later.

-**Byte Lang** is an emerging programming language designed to combine the low-level control of assembly language with the readability and structure of high-level languages.
-Currently in its early stages, Byte Lang offers a foundational set of commands and features aimed at high performance and clear, efficient programming.
+**Byte Lang** is an programming language designed to combine the low-level control of assembly language with the readability and structure of high-level languages.
+Currently in its early stages.

 ## Features